-Certain of our investments, including those that may be in a development phase, if any, are expected to require additional financing needed will depend upon the maturity and objectives of the particular asset, which may be an unfavorable price at such time.
+Certain of our investments, including those that may be in a development phase, if any, are expected to require additional financing to satisfy their working capital requirements or development strategies.
+The amount of such additional financing needed will depend upon the maturity and objectives of the particular asset, which may be an unfavorable price at such time.
 Each round of financing (whether from us or other investors) is typically intended to provide enough capital to reach the next major milestone in an asset's life-cycle.
 If the funds provided are not sufficient, additional capital may be required to be raised at a price unfavorable to the existing investors, including us.
 In addition, we may make additional debt and equity investments or exercise warrants, options, convertible securities or other rights that were acquired in the initial investment in such portfolio company in order to preserve our proportionate ownership when a subsequent financing is planned, or to protect our investment when such portfolio company's performance does not meet expectations.
 The availability of capital is generally a function of capital market conditions that are beyond the control of us or any portfolio company.
 There can be no assurance that we or any portfolio company will be able to predict accurately the future capital requirements necessary for success or that additional funds will be available from any source.
 Failure to provide sufficient additional capital with respect to an investment could adversely affect our performance.